 You can change the herbs to whatever you have on hand, or your favorite combination.
-The herb butter is also great sliced and placed on top of a cooked steak or baked potato.
+The herb butter is also a good accompaniment when sliced and placed on top of a cooked steak or baked potato.

-Any leftover chicken is fantastic piled onto sandwiches, baked into casseroles, or used as a filling for enchiladas or tacos.
+Any leftover chicken is fantastic in sandwiches, baked into casseroles, or used as a filling for enchiladas or tacos.
 If there are any leftovers, that is!

-Preheat a smoker to 180 degrees C (350 degrees F).
+- Preheat a smoker to 350 degrees F (180 degrees C).
 Add a chunk of cherry wood, if you like.

-Place the chicken in the smoker and cook for 45 minutes, or until the juices run clear and the internal temperature is 75 degrees C (165 degrees F).
+- Place the chicken in the smoker and cook for 45 minutes, or until the juices run clear and the internal temperature is 165 degrees F (75 degrees C).

 - Let the chicken rest for 10 minutes before serving.